The Mind Jacuzzi

 And that finally gets me to the point – the web is like a giant, organic, never ending, disconnected, brainstorming session.

 An idea or a problem raises it’s head, and thousands of eager web folk all go off and solve it several different ways.
-They then share their ideas, that then spark off other ideas and solutions, and so on, and so on.
+They then share their ideas, they in turn spark off other ideas and solutions, and so on, and so on.
 Eventually a best practice emerges… and then the whole thing starts again when a new problem arises from that.

 The technology and theory of the web is a fantastic, exciting, constantly moving, evolution of knowledge.
 That is why I think things like language are always so difficult to pin down to something that is so fluid.
 You only need to look at Responsive Web Design as a term to see how things get a bit fuzzy.